1980 United States Grand Prix West

 The 1980 United States Grand Prix West (officially the Toyota Grand Prix of Long Beach) was a Formula One motor race held on March 30, 1980, at Long Beach, California.
 It was the fourth round of the 1980 Formula One season.
 The race was the fifth United States Grand Prix West and the sixth street race to be held at Long Beach.
 The race was held over 80 laps of the 3.251-kilometre circuit for a total race distance of 260 kilometres.

 The race was won by Brazilian driver Nelson Piquet driving a Brabham BT49.
 It was Piquet's debut World Championship victory in just his fourth points finish and announced his emergence as a championship contender.
 Piquet won by 49 seconds over Italian driver Riccardo Patrese driving an Arrows A3.
 It was the best result for both Arrows and Patrese in two years after Patrese finished second at the 1978 Swedish Grand Prix.
 Third was Brazilian driver, twice-World Champion Emerson Fittipaldi driving a Fittipaldi F7.
 It was Fittipaldi's best result since finishing second at the 1978 Brazilian Grand Prix.
+The race would also see defending champion Jody Scheckter of Ferrari score his only points of the 1980 season with the South African scoring two points by finishing the race in fifth place.